The Central Midfielder – Playmaker | Are the attributes a key to creativity?

 Although primarily a creative player, the Deep-Lying Playmaker also has to be competent in the art of defence.

-In a support duty, the DLP will bring the ball out of defence and look for long shot opportunities as well as supplying through-balls.
+Support – the player will bring the ball out of defence and look for long shot opportunities as well as supplying through-balls.

-In a defend duty the DLP will fulfill extra defensive responsibilities by holding position in front of defence and will rarely look to support attacks.
+Defend – the player will fulfill extra defensive responsibilities by holding position in front of defence and will rarely look to support attacks.

 The Advanced Playmaker can operate in the centre midfield, centre attacking midfield or wide attacking midfield.